gitbra/pwic/README.md

 - Page layout supervised with Markdown and HTML
 - Wysiwyg editor for Markdown
-- Classification of the pages with hashtags
+- Classification of the pages with hashtags and statuses
 - Automatic numbering of the headers with no gap
 - Mandatory, linear and partially undoable versioning
-- Hashtags and statuses
+- Management of attached documents by name, mime, size and magic bytes
+- Import of texts from OpenDocument

 ### For the managers